joshbruce/external-project-proposals/php-concepts/interact-with-instance-as-php.md

+Help wanted: As it stands, I do not have the working knowledge or practice to feel comfortable doing the implementation alone.
+Please do reach out if you'd be interested on (helping) implement this concept.
+(After the RFC process and clearly defining what's being done.)

 # Introduction

 This [concept] allows an instance of a custom object to define a default boolean value, both `true` and `false`.
 At present, PHP treats any set instance as `true` with no way to return `false` without explicit request by the developer.